crystal-bit/triple-triad-godot/README.md

 ## How to run the game

+### From an executable

-You can download a prebuilt executable for Windows/OSX/Linux from the [release page](https://github.com/crystal-bit/triple-triad-godot/releases/latest)
+You can download a prebuilt executable for Windows/OSX/Linux from the [release page](https://github.com/crystal-bit/triple-triad-godot/releases/latest).

-Or you can:
+### From source (using Godot)

 1. [Download Godot Engine](https://godotengine.org/download/) (the game was developer with v3.0.6)
 2. Download this project